omidsakhi/caffe-maker/README.md

 3. Run 'ng serve'
 4. From the browser point to 'localhost:4200'.

+# Issues

+- Dragging issues on IE11 (Works with Edge and Chrome)
+- Selecting issues on FireFox (Works with Edge and Chrome)

 # TODO

 - ~~Convert the buffet green bar to a scrollable row of units.~~